 I’m a jeans or slacks kind of girl, with a comfortable top, tucked in or on the outside.
 Although I do subscribe to the current style of slimmer style, leg hugging jeans, I would never go out in public in yoga pants or other skin-tight looks, particularly as a woman in her 60’s.
 Not cool…for me anyway.
 There are some things better kept loosely covered.

 The shoes are most often an open sandal or flip flop.
-I live in SW Florida where it’s warm and sunny most of the time, and the dress is almost always casual.
+Even though I no longer live in SW Florida where it’s warm and sunny most of the time, I still feel most myself in these types of shoes, and the dress is almost always casual.

 As an aside, the way you style your home also speaks to others about your personal taste and choices.
 There is almost always a correlation between the two!
 Read more about creating a home interior to love

 …I believe that most of all, having the confidence of knowing who you are, inside and out, believing in yourself and being comfortable with where you’re at in life is the most significant aspect of your unique style.